rjt-weber/Predicting-bike-demand-using-linear-regression/README.md

 Bike sharing demand
 ---------------------------
 This project predicts bike sharing demand at any given hour.
 I build a simple machine learning model based on ordinary least squares regression to gain an understanding of the virtues and limitations of applying linear regression to a non-linear problem.
+In particular, I show:
+  - how an understanding of non-linear interactions among features can be intuitive
+  - how modelling such key interactions can greatly improve forecast skill

 Find more information on the Kaggle competition and the data provided [here](https://www.kaggle.com/c/bike-sharing-demand/overview).